Ihtyaz/-Tasawar-Advanced-Physical-Design-OpenLANE-Sky130-VSD-IAT/APD.md

 ![B](https://i.imgur.com/VaODuEQ.png)

-*Pads* - Pads serve as pathway for the transmission of signals to the chip or away from the chip.
+*Pads* - Pads serve as pathway for the transmission of signals to the chip or away from the chip, that is, for the transmission of input and output signals.

 ![C](https://i.imgur.com/6UndyFP.png)